bilgino/angularforddd/README.md

 - View model must contain an ID property
 - View model should be immutable and of type readonly string
 - View model behaves like a simple Value Object, also called a Data Transfer Object
-- View model class should not have dependencies
+- View model might or might not have dependencies
-- View model should be located in its own file, repository or UI component
+- View model should be located in its own file, repository or UI container component
-- View model naming convention ends with view suffix e.g. UserProfileView, UserListView, UserDetailsView
+- View model naming convention ends with suffix -View e.g. UserProfileView, UserListView, UserDetailsView

 **» Model declaration strategies**<br/>